Research Support Fund

 NSCC's Research Support Fund

-The College's 2019-2020 RSF grant was used to pay for a percentage of research administrator salaries in the Applied Research main office.
+The College's 2020-2021 RSF grant was used to pay for a percentage of research administrator salaries in the Applied Research main office.
 These staff members are a critical part of ensuing research objectives are met.
 They are responsible for financial reports, verifying and scheduling transactions, and processing invoices and payments.
-Additionally, the RSF covered the cost of laptops for key financial staff enabling them to work remotely if needed during disruptions such as weather events.
-Unknown at the time they were purchased, these laptops would also benefit the team during the COVID-19 transition to working from home.
-A portion of the money will be used to upgrade lab space by purchasing non-equipment for research facilities.
+Additionally, the money was used to upgrade lab space by purchasing safety equipment for research facilities.
+For example, some RSF funds covered the cost of a fence to restrict access to a robotic arm in one of NSCC's research labs.

 Since 2000, federal grants have enabled NSCC Applied Research to build and maintain a cutting-edge research environment.
 The College is incredibly grateful for the years of support which have enabled NSCC to innovate within our communities and contribute to the economic growth of our province.